reimandlab/ActiveDriverDB/README.md

 ### Serving with Apache2

-Deployment on Apache2 server is more powerfull alternative to Werkzeug webserver.
+Deployment on Apache2 server is more powerful alternative to Werkzeug webserver.

-As you may want to have a virtual environment for this application, `website/app.wsgi` provides ready-to go activation script to use with Apache2 (assuming that the name of yout virtual environment is `virtual_environment`).
+As you may want to have a virtual environment for this application, `website/app.wsgi` provides ready-to go activation script to use with Apache2 (assuming that the name of your virtual environment is `virtual_environment`).

-Following extract from configuration file might be usefull help for writing you own configuration:
+Following extract from configuration file might be useful help for writing you own configuration:

 ```apache